m-s-randhava/filmedin7x7/README.md

     C.  The Google Maps API was used for all maps display, geocoding of locations, and "Find my Location" functionality.

+**IMPORTANT!**
+        [I took the opportunity to learn the Flask framework.
+I have never before employed a framework in Python, though I have used frameworks in other languages.
+        While at the latest startup, we actually implemented our own lightweight framework, both for the backend and frontend.]

+**IMPORTANT!**
+        [I took the opportunity to learn the Bootstrap CSS framework.
+Also, though I've used Backbone.js in the past, I never devoted an in-depth study of the framework which I did for this project.]

 This application has implemented additional features than those detailed in the spec for "SF Movies."